dawidkotarba/interview_questions/java.md

 - Where are nulls stored in HashMap ( with index )?
 - What data structure is HashMap build upon?
 - Describe what rehashing is and when it occurs.
 - What data retrieval speed you would get from JDK 7 HashMap if someone implemented malicious hashcode that returns same value for all items put to map.
 Would such thing even work?
 If yes why if no why?
 What about JDK 8+ ?
 - Does Java HashMap support perfect hashing?

-### ArrayList
+### Lists
-- Can you put primitive types to ArrayList?
+- Can you put primitive types to List?
 Why?
+- When would you use ArrayList and when LinkedList?

+#### ArrayList
 - What data structure is used for array list.
 - What is default size of underlying array if we don't specify initial size of ArrayList?
 - Is it good idea to define initial size of ArrayList and why?